Taipari Roa (Elizabeth Island) Marine Reserve: Geography and ecology

 In the fiords, heavy rainfall runs off from the surrounding mountains creates a permanent freshwater layer to about 5 cm to 10 m below the surface.
 Further down, a layer of calm, clear and warm seawater provides a habitat for a range of sponges, corals and fish to about 40 m below the surface.

 There is an extensive rock wall habitat on the western side of Elizabeth Island, and there are deep kelp beds on the southern side of the island.
-In the relatively shallow channel on eastern side, a range of suspension feeders including black corals, red corals and zooanthids.
+In the relatively shallow channel on eastern side, a range of suspension feeders including black corals, red corals and zoanthids.

 On the southern side of the reserve, Rolla Island is a habitat for the Fiordland Crested Penguin.

 Bottlenose dolphins often visit the reserve.

 There are also a range of bright yellow glass sponges that are unique to this fiord and caves in Jamaica.

 History

 The steep landscape of the fiord shaped by ice glaciers, which melted during ice ages forming valleys and islands.

 The construction of the Manapouri Power Stationin 1969 caused major changes to the hydrographic environment of Doubtful Sound.
-It involved the construction of a tunnel from Lake Manapōuri that transferred more fresh water into the Sound.
+It involved the construction of a tunnel from Lake Manapouri that transferred more fresh water into the Sound.
 This had a range of effects on marine life in the Sound, including the black corals around Elizabeth Island.

 The reserve was part of a conservation strategy the Fiordland Marine Guardians launched in 2002 and presented to the Ministry for the Environment Marian Hobbs and Minister of Fisheries Pete Hodgson in 2003.
 It was officially established on 21 April 2005.

 The Ministry of Primary Industries, Fiordland Marine Guardians and other agencies are involved in protecting the marine reserve and stopping the spread of invasive seaweed.